adam-greer/RandomAudit/README.md

 # RandomAudit

+ Purpose
- needed a way to take csv file and then randomize those entries and audit 10%.
+   I needed a way to take csv file of incidents and then randomize the entries.